- Search The Registry

-- My Account
+My Account

-Farmer had been working as the race-relations secretary for the Fellowship of Reconciliation, but resigned over a dispute in policy; he founded CORE as a vehicle for the nonviolent approach to combating racial prejudice that was inspired by Indian leader Mahatma Gandhi.
+    Farmer had been working as the race-relations secretary for the Fellowship of Reconciliation, but resigned over a dispute in policy; he founded CORE as a vehicle for the nonviolent approach to combating racial prejudice that was inspired by the East Indian leader Mahatma Gandhi.
 CORE members held a sit-in at a coffee shop in Chicago in their founding year; it was one of the first of its kind in the United States.
 Other CORE projects have included voter registration drives in the South and actions to deal with a wide range of community issues in the North.

     One of their most memorable projects was the sending of "Freedom Riders" through the South in 1947 to test segregation laws and practices in interstate transportation.
 Later leaders have focused on Black American political and economic empowerment.
 Some members have tended to agree with white-American Civil Rights critics such as Presidents Ronald Reagan and George H. W. Bush.
 (Then) CORE leader Roy Innis supported the nominations of Robert Bork (1987) and Clarence Thomas (1991) to the U.S. Supreme Court.

     According to an interview given by Farmer in 1993, "CORE has no functioning chapters; it holds no conventions, no elections, no meetings, sets no policies, has no social programs and does no fund-raising.
 In my opinion, CORE is fraudulent."
 In 1996-98, Innis led teams that monitored elections in Nigeria.
 By 1999, CORE had about 100,000 members in 5 regional groups, 39 state groups, and 116 local groups.
 The organization maintains its headquarters in New York City.